Thread by robin on Rosegarden, archived six hours ago

 Like heating a pot to a boil, then complaining the water’s too hot to drink 🤔

-“What do we do about this scalding hot substance??” the operators of social media platforms exclaim… as the burners roar on their highest setting.
+“What can we do about this scalding hot substance??” the operators of social media platforms exclaim… as the burners roar on their highest setting.

 Here’s a simple solution:

 No reasonable human needs more than 10,000 other humans to read their words within twenty minutes of writing them.